Mitsunee/fgo-timers/docs/data/events.md

         items: # optional Array of IDs of related Items
     ends: # optional end date (if different from event end time),
     icon: # optional path to icon
+    noReplace: # optional Set true to set all times to shared time (ends prop or event end time)
 ```

 ### Summoning Banners